 The tour doesn’t ever drag on as there is so much to see and so many new things that greet you in every room you enter.
-She also had a fascination with the number 13 which went into a lot of the work and is explained below.
+She also had a fascination with the number 13, which went into a lot of the work done on the house and is explained below.

 “Whether or not one believes in Mrs. Winchester’s superstitions about spirits, it’s harder to dismiss occurrences of the number 13 throughout the house.
 Many windows have 13 panes, and there are 13 bathrooms, with 13 windows in the 13th Bathroom.
 There are also 13 wall panels in the room before the 13th Bathroom, and 13 steps leading to that bathroom.
 The Carriage Entrance Hall floor is divided into 13 cement sections.
 There are even 13 hooks in the Séance Room, which supposedly held the different colored robes Mrs. Winchester wore while communing with the spirits. “

 One of the oddest things I heard on the tour was that she believed she would die if she ever stopped building.
 This is why there are so many random additions to the house because she thought that her life depended on the work never stopping.

 This is truly a unique place to visit.
 We had so much fun on the tour that when it ended, they told us we had walked a mile through the corridors of the house, and it didn’t even feel like it.